alvinwan/timefhuman/README.md

 datetime.datetime(2018, 7, 3, 16, 0)
 ```

-To remedy this, we can replace "noon" with "12 p.m.", "next Monday" with "7/17/18", "Tu" with "Tuesday" etc. and pass the cleaned string to `dateparser`.
-However, consider the number of ways we can say "next Monday at 12 p.m.".
+To remedy this, we can replace "noon" with "12 p.m.", "Monday" with "7/17/18", "Tu" with "Tuesday" etc. and pass the cleaned string to `dateparser`.
+However, consider the number of ways we can say "Monday at 12 p.m.".
 Ignoring synonyms, we have a number of different grammars to express this:

 - 12 p.m. on Monday
 - first Monday of August 12 p.m.